tskit-dev/msprime/docs/tutorial.rst

     0 4 2 5 1 3

+It is also possible to add mutations to an existing tree sequence using the :func:`msprime.mutate` function.

 ********
 Variants
 ********

 We are often interesting in accessing the sequence data that results from simulations directly.
-The most efficient way to do this is by using the :meth:`.TreeSequence.variants` method, which returns an iterator over all the :class:`.Variant` objects arising from the trees and mutations.
+The most efficient way to do this is by using the :meth:`tskit.TreeSequence.variants` method, which returns an iterator over all the :class:`tskit.Variant` objects arising from the trees and mutations.
 Each variant contains a reference to the site object, as well as the alleles and the observed sequences for each sample in the ``genotypes`` field::